rlangc/Developing-a-Training-Needs-Analysis/3. Frameworks & Best Practices/TNA_Using_Kirkpatrick_Model.md

 <br>

->*Integrating the Kirkpatrick Model into your TNA ensures that training solutions are built with the end in mind—from engagement to results—and grounded in a framework that connects learning to performance.*
+>*Integrating the Kirkpatrick Model into your TNA ensures that training solutions are built with the end in mind, from engagement to results, and grounded in a framework that connects learning to performance.*